 You’ll feel that again as you ride through the Avenue of the Giants.
 Pulling over and attempting to capture what you’re seeing will be unsuccessful, the trees extend upwards and seem not real.
 Riders have pressed their noses against the bark and looked straight up.
 Others have laid down in the middle of the road and attempted to angle the camera upwards.
 All paltry attempts at capturing the scale.
 You can only experience this place in person.

 On the north end of the Napa area is the Petrified Forest.
 The volcanic explosion of Mt.
 St. Helena 3.4 million years ago knocked down a forest of prehistoric Redwood trees near Calistoga, then covered the site with volcanic ash.
-The ash covering the trees prevented decomposition of the wood and instead allowed water to percolated through the trees pulling the mineral-rich water into the redwoods preserving them and turning the trees to stone.
+The ash covering the trees prevented decomposition of the wood and instead allowed water to percolate through the trees, pulling the mineral-rich water into the redwoods, preserving them and turning the trees to stone.

 Trees grow arrow straight by design, if the tree begins to lean during growth, the redwood increases production of wood on the opposite side of the lean to correct the balance of the tree.
 Redwoods can grow as much as 2-3 feet per year but may reduce that growth to a mere inch in years with minimal moisture.
 Redwood trees are said to be mature at 1000 years old, and don’t reach old age till 1500 years.
 Most fall from wind storms.